tmc-coach/tmc-coach/git-hooks/README.md

 ## Prerequisites

-Pre-push hook expects application to run on port 3000 and backend on port 5000.
+Pre-push hook expects frontend application to run on port 3000 and backend on port 5000.

 `cypress.env.json` should contain environment variables for `tmcusername` and `tmcpassword`.